-Personnel benefits costs referred to in this section shall include salary increases, step increments, all kinds of allowances, benefits and incentives, monetized vacation and sick leave credits, government share in retirement and life insurance premiums, employees compensation insurance premiums, health insurance premiums and HDMF contributions, and other authorized benefits.
+Personnel benefits costs shall include salary increases, step increments, all kinds of authorized allowances, benefits and incentives, monetized vacation and sick leave credits, government share in retirement and life insurance premiums, employees compensation insurance premiums, health insurance premiums and HDMF contributions, and other authorized benefits.

 Sec.
-45. Appropriations for Personnel Services.
-The appropriations for Personnel Services under this Act shall be used for the payment of personnel benefits authorized by law to be given to National Government personnel, computed based on the Government Manpower Information System.
+46. Appropriations for Personnel Services.
+The appropriations for Personnel Services under this Act shall be used for the payment of personnel benefits authorized by law to be given to National Government personnel.
 Any available allotment for Personnel Services within a department or agency may be utilized by said department or agency for the payment of deficiencies in authorized personnel benefits.

-Implementation of this section shall be subject to the guidelines issued by the DBW.
+Implementation of this Section shall be subject to guidelines issued by the DBW.

 Sec.
-46. Remittance of Compulsory Contributions.
+47. Remittance of Compulsory Contributions.
 The government and employee share in the compulsory contributions to the Employees' Compensation Commission, PHILHEALTH, GSIS and HDMF pursuant to P.D.
 No. 626, as amended, R.A.
 No. 6111, R.A.
 No. 7875, as amended, R.A.
 No. 8291, and R.A.
-No. 9679, respectively, shall be directly remitted by departments, bureaus and offices of the National Government, including Constitutional Offices enjoying fiscal autonomy and SUCs to the respective recipient agencies unless a different arrangement is agreed upon in writing between the DBM and the recipient agency.
+No. 9679, respectively, shall be remitted directly by departments, bureaus and offices of the National Government, including Constitutional Offices enjoying fiscal autonomy and SUCs to the respective recipient agencies unless a different arrangement is agreed upon in writing between the DBM and the recipient agency.

-Any proposed increase in government and employee compulsory contributions may only be implemented after consultation by the agency concerned with the DBW in order that the budgetary implications of such proposal be duly considered.
+Any proposed increase in government and employee compulsory contributions may only be implemented after consultation by the agency concerned with the DBM in order that the budgetary implications of such proposal be duly considered.
 The implementation of any increase in government and employee compulsory contributions, after said consultation, shall be made effective only upon inclusion thereof in an appropriations law.

 - Sec.
-47. Authorized Deductions.
-Deductions from salaries and other benefits accruing to any government employee, chargeable against the appropriations for Personnel Services, may be allowed for the payment of an individual employee's contributions or obligations due the following, and in the order of preference stated below: - (a) The BIR, PHILHEALTH, GSIS and HDMF; - (b) Non-stock savings and loan associations and mutual benefits associations duly operating under existing laws and cooperatives which are managed by and/or for the benefit of government employees; - (c) Associations or provident funds organized and managed by government employees for their benefit and welfare; - (d) GFIs authorized by law and accredited by appropriate government regulating bodies to engage in lending; - (e) Licensed insurance companies; and - (f) Thrift banks and rural banks accredited by the BSP.
+48. Authorized Deductions.
+Deductions from salaries and other benefits accruing to any government employee, chargeable against the appropriations for Personnel Services, may be allowed for the payment of an individual employee's contributions or obligations due to the following, and in the order of preference stated below: - (a) The BIR, PHILHEALTH, GSIS and HDMF; - (b) Non-stock savings and loan associations and mutual benefit associations duly operating under existing laws and cooperatives which are managed by and/or for the benefit of government employees; - (c) Associations or provident funds organized and managed by government employees for their benefit and welfare; - (d) GFIs authorized by law and accredited by appropriate government regulating bodies to engage in lending; - (e) Licensed insurance companies; and - (f) Thrift banks and rural banks accredited by the BSP.

-In no case shall the foregoing deductions reduce the employee's monthly net take home pay to an amount lower than Four Thousand Pesos (P4,000).
+In no case shall the foregoing deductions reduce the employee's monthly net take home pay to an amount lower than Five Thousand Pesos (P5,000).

 Sec.
-48. Personnel Economic Relief Allowance.
+49. Personnel Economic Relief Allowance.
 In order to supplement the salaries of government personnel covered by R.A.
 No. 6758, as amended, Personnel Economic Relief Allowance (PERA), in the amount of Two Thousand Pesos (P2,000) per month, is granted to the following: